-2 layers of vanilla and lemon sponge, filled with sliced strawberries and a vanilla, lemon and elderflower buttercream.
-Topped with buttercream swirls and decorated with fresh strawberries and white chocolate buttons, this is a perfect, easy to make cake for a Summer celebration!
+Two layers of fluffy vanilla and lemon sponge, filled with sliced strawberries and a light and zesty lemon and elderflower cordial buttercream.
+This lemon, elderflower and strawberry cake is perfect for a Summer afternoon tea!

 #CookBlogShare, hosted by Kirsty at Hijacked by Twins

 This post was originally published 28th May 2018.
 Republished with new photographs and updated text 14th June 2019.

 - Finely grated zest of one Lemon